Experience-Monks/async-image-loader/README.md

 #### `emitter.on('progress', fn)`

-Every time an image is loaded, `progress` is emitted with the following `event` parameter:
+After each resource is loaded, or failed, a `progress` is emitted with the following `event` parameter:

 ```js
 {